GGE: A Standardized Framework for Evaluating Gene Expression Generative Models¶

 Comprehensive, standardized evaluation of generated gene expression data.

 GGE (Generated Genetic Expression Evaluator) addresses the urgent need for standardized evaluation in single-cell gene expression generative models.
-Current practices suffer from:
+Current practices suffer from inconsistent metric implementations, incomparable hyperparameter choices, and lack of biologically-grounded metrics.
+GGE provides:

 - Biologically-motivated evaluation through DEG-focused analysis with perturbation-effect correlation